laestrada/laestrada.github.io/nrt-dashboard/README.md

 `../imi_output/Marcellus_operational_TROPOMI_12km_KF/kf_inversions/for_jpl/emissions`

-It now works as a regional grid explorer instead of a state-by-state CONUS dashboard:
+It now works as a regional grid explorer dashboard:

 - The map shows gridded methane emissions for a selected dataset, month, and sector.
 - The bar chart summarizes regional totals for the selected month.